roofing system that minimizes business interruption

 Which Roofing System Minimizes Business Interruption?

 Quick Summary: A spray foam roofing system or a silicone roof coating system minimizes business interruption.
-The reason is because on their installation, they can minimize tear-off (in most cases), by going over the existing roofing system.
+The reason is that during the installation, tear-off can be minimized (in most cases) by going over the existing roofing system.
 Since they are fluid-applied, they reduce project time as they are easy to install around penetrations, such as HVAC units, skylights, and drains.
 Penetrations slow down the installation time for traditional roofing systems.

 Suppose you came into your building this morning and saw the roof leaking.